calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

 * [Teacher Unions](https://en.wikipedia.org/wiki/Teachers%27_trade_unions_in_the_United_Kingdom)

 After this talk read up on what the unions stand for.
-Some unions belive that _striking_ is too aggressive and considers _chalk-downs_.
+Some unions believe that _striking_ is too aggressive and considers _chalk-downs_.
 Research what they stand for.

 ### Rules